ipasimulator/ipasim/docs/winobjc.md

 > How to build projects in solutions with `MSBuild`?
 > See [this StackOverflow answer](https://stackoverflow.com/a/19534376/9080566) and [official docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-build-specific-targets-in-solutions-by-using-msbuild-exe).

-It should all succeed (except for the `NugetRestore` project, that can fail) and generate output packages in `deps/WinObjC/tools/OutputPackages/Debug/` and `deps/WinObjC/build/OutputPackages/Debug/`.
+It should all succeed and generate output packages in `deps/WinObjC/tools/OutputPackages/Debug/` and `deps/WinObjC/build/OutputPackages/Debug/`.
 Now clean the working directory with `git clean -fdx`, switch back to branch `port` and proceed to building the ported version as described below.

 > To clean up even more, delete all `WinObjC.*` folders from `%HomePath%\.nuget\packages\`.